DaheeMATTANA/Project-Urban-Airflow-Pipeline/README.md

 - **Manual trigger (`workflow_dispatch`)**
   Allows running `dbt build` manually against a chosen environment.

+1. After a push or a release, change local directory to `actions-runner` and run the command `./run.sh` so that the GitHub Action can be picked up.

-You can download these artifacts locally with the `make download-preprod` or `make download-prod` commands.
+2. You can download these artifacts locally with the `make download-preprod` or `make download-prod` commands.

-After downloading the artifacts it is important to run the `make restore-right` command to unblock acces for local development & Airflow.
+3. After downloading the artifacts it is important to run the `make restore-right` command to unblock acces for local development & Airflow.

 ---